 Since our inception, our business was focused on serving Telcos for enterprises and residential customers.
 Our products and solutions have been deployed with more than 100 telecommunication service providers worldwide, in enterprise, residential and mobile base station connectivity applications.
 In recent years, as we have further developed our technology and rolled out additional products, we turned our focus on serving the IoT markets.
 Our operations are focused on our fast-growing IoT business, while maintaining our commitment to our existing Telco customers.
-A significant portion of our revenue is from our existing Telco customers.
-For the years ended December 31, 2022 and December 31, 2021, our Telco customers in the aggregate accounted for approximately 35% and 48% of our revenues, respectively.
+A portion of our revenue continues to be derived from our existing Telco customers.
+For the years ended December 31, 2022, our Telco customers in the aggregate decreased from approximately 35% of our revenues in the year ended December 31, 2022, to 27% in the year ended December 31, 2023.